-In this Note unless the context indicates otherwise -
+In this Note, unless the context indicates otherwise -

-- "Schedule" means a Schedule to the Act; - "section" means a section of the Act; - "the Act" means the Income Tax Act 58 of 1962; and - any other word or expression bears the meaning ascribed to it in the Act.
+- "Schedule" means a Schedule to the Act: - "section" means a section of the Act: - "security expenditure" means expenditure incurred to secure assets and human safety; - "the Act" means the Income Tax Act 58 of 1962; and - any other word or expression bears the meaning ascribed to it in the Act.

-All guides and interpretation notes referred to in this Note are available on the SARS website at www.sars.gov.za.
-Unless indicated otherwise, the latest issues of these documents should be consulted.
+All guides and interpretation notes referred to in this Note are the latest versions unless the context indicates otherwise and are available on the SARS website or via eFiling at www.sarsefiling.co.za (guides only).